chrisdinn/brando/README.md

       // Response: Some(List(Some(ByteString("one")), Some(ByteString("two"))))

-NULL Bulk replies are returned as `None` and may appear either on their own or nested inside a Multi Bulk reply.
+NULL replies are returned as `None` and may appear either on their own or nested inside a Multi Bulk reply.

       brando !
 Request("GET", "non-existent-key")